DeterminateSystems/demo/README.md

 Applying a fully evaluated NixOS closure via [FlakeHub](https://flakehub.com) differs from typical deployments using Nix in several key ways, leading to potential improvements in speed and reliability:

-### Pre-evaluation and pre-build
+### Security:
-  - **FlakeHub deployment:** The NixOS configuration is evaluated and built ahead of time, resulting in a closure that contains all the necessary dependencies and configurations.
-  - **Typical Nix deployment** The evaluation and build process happens during the deployment, which can be time-consuming and error-prone.
+  - **FlakeHub deployment:** Leverages Amazon Systems Manager (SSM) for secure, auditable access without exposing SSH ports.
+Credentials are managed through IAM roles, eliminating the need for static SSH keys.
+This approach aligns with zero-trust security models and simplifies compliance in regulated environments.
+  - **Typical Nix deployment:** Often relies on SSH for access, requiring management of SSH keys and potential exposure of ports to the internet.
+This increases the attack surface and complicates security audits.
+Key rotation and access control become ongoing operational challenges, especially in large-scale deployments.

 ### Deployment speed
-  - **FlakeHub deployment:** Since the closure is pre-built, and cached, the deployment process is faster.
-The EC2 instance only needs to download and apply the pre-built closure, reducing the time spent on evaluation and building.
+  - **FlakeHub deployment:** The NixOS configuration is evaluated and built ahead of time.
+As the closure is pre-built, and cached, the deployment process is faster.
+The EC2 instance only needs to download and apply the pre-built closure, eradicating the time spent on evaluation and building.
-  - **Typical Nix deployment:** The instance, or a deployment host, must evaluate the Nix expressions and build the necessary packages during deployment, which can significantly increase the deployment time.
+  - **Typical Nix deployment:** The evaluation and build process happens during the deployment, which can be time-consuming.
+The instance, or intermediate deployment host, must evaluate the Nix expressions and build the necessary packages during deployment, which can significantly increase the deployment time.

-### Reliability
-  - **FlakeHub deployment:** The pre-built closure ensures that the configuration has been tested and verified before deployment.
-This reduces the risk of runtime errors and inconsistencies.
-  - **Typical Nix deployment:** Errors can occur during the evaluation and build process, leading to potential deployment failures or inconsistencies.

 ### Resource utilization:
   - **FlakeHub deployment:** Offloads the computationally intensive tasks of evaluation and building to a more controlled environment (e.g., a CI/CD pipeline), freeing up resources on the target EC2 instance.
   - **Typical Nix deployment:** The target EC2 instance must handle the evaluation and build process, which can be resource-intensive and may require larger instance types or longer deployment times.
+Or the evaluation and build process must be done on a separate host, which adds complexity to the deployment process.

+### Scalability for auto-scaled workloads:
+  - **FlakeHub deployment:** The pre-built and cached nature of FlakeHub deployments allows for rapid instance provisioning, making it ideal for auto-scaling scenarios.
+New instances can quickly download and apply the pre-built configuration, enabling faster scale-out responses to demand spikes.
+  - **Typical Nix deployment:** The time required for evaluation and building on each new instance can introduce significant delays in auto-scaling responsiveness.
+This lag may result in suboptimal resource utilization during demand fluctuations and could impact application performance during scale-out events.

 In summary, applying a fully evaluated NixOS closure from [FlakeHub](https://flakehub.com) during deployments ensures that the exact same configuration is deployed every time, as the closure is a fixed, immutable artifact.
-It also leads to faster, more reliable, and consistent deployments by pre-evaluating and pre-building the NixOS configuration, thus offloading the heavy lifting from the deployment phase to the build phase.
+It also leads to faster deployments (and rollback *when required*) by pre-evaluating and pre-building the NixOS configuration, thus offloading the heavy lifting from the deployment phase to CI/CD.